 If levels of white blood cells are lower than usual, this may be a sign that the person has reduced immune activity.

-A deficiency of white blood cells is why people with diseases or medications that suppress the immune system face an increased risk of infection.
+A deficiency of white blood cells is why people with conditions or medications that suppress the immune system have an increased risk of infection.

 A number of conditions, collectively known as myeloproliferative disorders, can occur in the bone marrow.